oneclickdapp/swordy-bot/README.md

 ## Docker option

 If you want to avoid Heroku for the bot, you can use docker.

+> Note: avoiding Heroku means you'll also need to bring your own postgres database.
+See the docs for [self-hosting redwood](https://redwoodjs.com/cookbook/self-hosting-redwood.html#self-hosting-redwood).

-If you've made changes to the bot, you'll need to generate a new Docker image.
+If you've made changes to the bot, generate your own Docker image.

 ```bash
 # Build